pgRouting/workshop/docs/chapters/geoext_client.rst

         }
     });

+.. note:: Before we continue some words about events: an event in OpenLayers (the same apply for ExtJS and other frameworks), is a system to allow a function to be called when *something* happened.
+For instance when a layer is added to the map or when the mouse is over a feature.
+Multiple functions can be connected to the same event.

-No event is generated when a point is moved but hopefully we can give a function to the DragFeature control to be called we the point is moved:
+No event is generated when a point is moved, hopefully we can give a function to the DragFeature control to be called we the point is moved:

  .. code-block:: js